lifeofdmt/BEACON/README.md

   <br>

 - **Be recommended, favorite, and attend BEACONs** based on the discretion of a Neural Seek AI Agent*
-  > **Note:** We experienced some complications in the implementation, resulting in its absence from the working version
+  > **Note:** We experienced some complications in the implementation, resulting in its absence from the working version "neuralseek"

   <img src="readme_assets//quests_page.png" alt="Welcome Page" width="50%" height="50%">